-The average annualised committed supports generally increase among participants with higher needs.
+Committed Supports by Level of Function The average annualised committed supports generally increase among participants with higher needs.
+Average annualised committed supports by level of function

 Note 1: Average annualised committed supports are not shown if there are insufficient data in the group.
 Note 2: High, medium and low function is relative within the NDIS population and not comparable to the general population.

-Slide 31: Utilisation of Committed Supports
+Utilisation of Committed Supports

-A graph shows the comparison between the utilisation of committed supports by the year that the support was expected to be provided.

-This data demonstrates the utilisation of committed supports by the year they were expected to be provided at 31 December 2018 and 30 June 2019.
+This data demonstrates the utilisation of committed supports by the year they were expected to be provided as at 31 March 2019 and 30 June 2019.
 As there is a lag between when support is provided and when it is paid, the utilisation in 2018-19 will increase.
 Experience shows that participants utilise less of their first plan, compared with their second and subsequent plans, as it takes time to familiarise with the NDIS and decide which supports to use.
 There were a large number of participants who received their first plan in 2016-17 and 2017-18 which largely explains why utilisation rates are lower in these periods.
 Experience for 2018-19 is still emerging.

-Slide 32: Part 3: Providers and Markets

-The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
+Providers and Markets The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
 The NQSC has been active in New South Wales and South Australia from 1 July 2018, and will be active in other jurisdictions starting from 1 July 2019.
 The NQSC uses a 'National approach' to approve providers and thus, when a provider that has been approved in NSW or SA is verified by the NQSC, it automatically becomes an approved provider in both States.
 This is the main reason for the increase in approved providers in South Australia this quarter.
 The proportion of active providers in each State gives an indication of the providers that are currently servicing participants.
 The provider network grows in scale and diversity, increasing participants' access to high quality services.

-There were a total of 6.115 providers at 30 June 2019, representing a 37% increase on last quarter.
+There were a total of 6,115 providers at 30 June 2019, representing a 37% increase on last quarter.
 Of these, 19% were active.

-This section contains information on registered service providers and the market, with key provider and market indicators presented.

-Provider registration

-•To provide supports to NDIS participants, a service provider is required to register and be approved by the NDIA in States/Territories other than New South Wales and South Australia.

-•Since 1 July 2018, providers in South Australia and New South Wales register with the NQSC by submitting a registration request, indicating the types of support they are accredited to provide.

-How providers interact with participants

-•NDIS participants have the flexibility to choose the providers who support them.

-•Providers are paid for disability supports and services provided to the participants.
+Summary This section contains information on registered service providers and the market, with key provider and market indicators presented.
+Provider registration - To provide supports to NDIS participants, a service provider is required to register and be approved by the NDIA in States/Territories other than New South Wales and South Australia. - Since 1 July 2018, providers in South Australia and New South Wales register with the NQSC by submitting a registration request, indicating the types of support they are accredited to provide.
+How providers interact with participants - NDIS participants have the flexibility to choose the providers who support them. - Providers are paid for disability supports and services provided to the participants.

-The following are the key statistics:

-6,115 approved providers, 19% of which were active in South Australia at 30 June 2019.

-80-95% of payments made by the NDIA are received by 25% of providers.

-42% of service providers are individuals/sole traders.

-Therapeutic supports has the highest number of approved service providers, followed by household tasks and assistance with travel/ transport arrangements.

-The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
+Key Statistics 6,115 APPROVED PROVIDERS, 19% OF WHICH WERE ACTIVE IN SOUTH AUSTRALIA AT 30 JUNE 2019 80-95% OF PAYMENTS MADE BY THE NDIA ARE RECEIVED BY 25% OF PROVIDERS 42% OF SERVICE PROVIDERS ARE INDIVIDUALS/ SOLE TRADERS THERAPEUTIC SUPPORTS HAS THE HIGHEST NUMBER OF APPROVED SERVICE PROVIDERS, FOLLOWED BY HOUSEHOLD TASKS AND ASSISTANCE WITH TRAVEL/TRANSPORT ARRANGEMENTS The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
 The NQSC has been active in New South Wales and South Australia from 1 July 2018, and will be active in other jurisdictions starting from 1 July 2019.